755493 Sgt William Stanley Close RAFVR

 From his service number, it appears that William enlisted in the RAFVR in the second half of 1939, at the relatively senior age of 27.
 By late October, he was at Prestwick in Ayrshire, posted to No 1 Air Observer and Navigation School.
 Apparently already “selected for aircrew”, within days he was flying: for air experience and on two map reading flights, all in G-AFZR, one of the School’s civil Fokker airliners.

-These first three hours flying, the first with “Mr Palethorpe” (that is, F/Sgt Palethorpe) then two hours map-reading with F/Lt HCS Vetch 34010 RAFO, were enough to set his service path.
+These first three hours flying, the first with “Mr Palethorpe” (likely a civilian instructor at this early date), then two hours map-reading with F/Lt HCS Vetch 34010 RAFO, were enough to set his service path.
 Close remained at 1 AONS until January 1940, passing out after just under 50 flying hours navigation training in the School’s Ansons and Fokkers, with an encouraging rating of “above average” from the Chief Instructor.
 Vetch, sad to relate, did not survive the war: he died in May 1941 while instructing at 1 EFTS Hatfield.

-The Air Observer of 1939 and 1940 was no longer the part-time duty of groundcrew in pre-war days, the course centring on navigation and bombing duties, with some air-gunnery thrown in, leading to the rank of Sergeant on qualification from late 1940.
+The Air Observer of 1939 and 1940 was no longer the part-time duty for groundcrew of pre-war days up to 1934.
+Training centred on navigation and bombing duties, with some air-gunnery thrown in, leading to the rank of Sergeant on qualification from late 1940.

 Thus AC2 Close proceeded from No 1 Air Observer and Navigation School to No 8 Bombing and Gunnery School at RAF Evanton, where they had no less than 20 of the RAF’s HP Harrows on the roster, along with Fairey Battles and some venerable Westland Wallaces.
 In these aircraft Close learned the dark art of manual bomb-aiming with the Mark IX bomb-sight (and the use of the Vickers K gun for defence).